lakhwindersingh/nb_quantlib/README.md

 # nb_quantlib
-Quantlib container with Jupyter and Python bindings for rapid protoypting.
+Quantlib container with Jupyter and Python bindings for rapid prototying.

 Run following command to build the quantlib from the source with python bindings.